The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 What to know about Canary Islands cruises

-Unlike our Seabourn cruise – which spent six days on Canary Islands cruising – many cruises to the Canary Islands only call in at the largest of the Canary Islands, like Tenerife and Gran Canaria, possibly adding or substituting La Palma.
+Unlike our Seabourn cruise – where we spent six days on Canary Islands cruising – many cruises to the Canary Islands only call in at the largest of the Canary Islands, like Tenerife and Gran Canaria, possibly adding or substituting La Palma.

 They may only spend two, perhaps three, days in the islands.